-However, it also has problems with long-term unemployment, child poverty, and homelessness, which you will almost certainly come across when living in London.
-Crime rates may also be higher than what you are used to, but in general this shouldn’t give cause for concern: While there is a lot of violent crime among young people living in London, it is mostly related to gang wars and drug dealing.
-Unless you get involved in a fight, you are unlikely to become the victim of a major crime while living in London.
+However, it also has problems with long-term unemployment, child poverty, and homelessness, which you will almost certainly come across.
+Crime rates may also be higher than what you are used to, but in general this shouldn’t give you cause for concern: While there is a lot of violent crime among young people living in London, it is mostly related to gang wars and drug dealing.
+Unless you get involved in a fight, you are unlikely to become the victim of a major crime.

 For more information on Safety and Security in the UK, consult the articles in our UK Extended Guide.